-'Eerie' Emptiness of ERs Worries Doctors: Where Are The Heart Attacks And Strokes?
+Eerie Emptiness Of ERs Worries Doctors: Where Are The Heart Attacks And Strokes?

 Patients who are already at higher risk of experiencing medical emergencies describe a mix of fear and confusion about how to get safe and adequate care.

-In March, Dustin Domzalskiran out of the medication used to treat his epilepsy.
+In March, Dustin Domzalski ran out of the medication used to treat his epilepsy.

-The 35-year-old from Bellingham, Wash. had trouble reaching his doctor, whom he would normally see in person, to get a refill.
+The 35-year-old from Bellingham, Wash., had trouble reaching his doctor, whom he would normally see in person, to get a refill.

 Within a few days of not taking the medication, he had a major seizure while in the shower.
 His caregiver called an ambulance, which took him to the ER.